thomasdev5832/100DaysOfCode/024 - TS - Fundamentals II/README.md

-# Fuindamentals do TypeScript II
+# Fundamentos do TypeScript II

 ## Arrays